kaleben0/The_Source/README.md

 * Create a DB & User in MySQL
 * Import the_source.sql into your new db (usually something like (without quotes) 'mysql -u "username" -p "new database name" < the_source.sql')
 * Update /functions/source_db.php, /functions/db_index.php with your database settings (database name, host, username, password)
-* Click the Gear icon in the upper right corner and edit the record with your settings.
+* Click the Gear icon in the upper right corner and edit your settings.
-* Click the Edit icon in the upper left under the top nav bar to open the master directory where you can add/remove/change/favorite bookmarks

 Modify your php.ini (for image uploads)
 * file_uploads = On